instituutnederlandsetaal/BlackLab/site/docs/development/050_solr.md

 #### Add the fields
 Add the fields you're interested in to the solr schema.
-Below is the template schema used for testing, modify the metadata and annotations according to the current index.
+Below is the template schema used for testing, modify the metadata and annotations according to the current corpus.
 > NOTE:
 > Searching in terms doesn't work yet.
 Probably because of prohibited characters in the field names.